 For example, oxycodone has an “exchange rate” of 1.5 mg to morphine.
 So, 10 mg of oxycodone is actually equal to 15 mg of morphine.
 (10 x 1.5= 15).
 After converting your narcotics to morphine, you add up all the doses.
 This total amount should not be more than 90 mg of morphine/day.

-If you are taking more than 90 MME /day, you are outside the recommendations for narcotics and potentially putting yourself at risk for future challenges.
+If you are taking more than 90 MME /day, you are potentially putting yourself at risk for future challenges.
 You should discuss your long term goals about narcotics with your prescribing doctor.